TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/mdcb-2.3.md

 ### Updated
 - Update MDCB to Go 1.19
-- Update API schema for Tyk v5.1
+- Update for compatibility with API definitions for Tyk v5.1